allannjuguna/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 0x01-shell_permissions
-Scripts for the shell permissions challenges
+SOlution Scripts for the shell permissions challenges